EmergingDigitalAcademy/scheels-ws-2022-react-intro/README.md

 We will wrap up the workshop by taking everything learned and combining it with create-react-app to build an E-Commerce Single Page Application (SPA)!

+## Repo Tour

+To correctly run each module, `cd` into the checkpoint you'd like to work on, run the command `npm install` to install the required packages, and finally, run the command `npm start` to start the web server.

+- `./checkpoints`:
+  - Inside you will find a folder for each module of the workshop that we will be covering
+- `./project` (solution branch only):
+  - The code to reference during the building portion of the workshop
+- `./.gitignore`:
+  - Hiding node modules and package-lock files from git
+- `./README.md`:
+  - Project introduction

 ## Resources

 Different resources that will be helpful throughout the workshop: